 I have kept Valentine’s tradition of making delicious sprinkled heart sugar cookies and frosting heart cookies every year.
 Even the grayest dark Ohio February day can be bright with a delicious frosted sugar cookie.

 - Clear all our kitchen counters as this can be a big project with little ones.

 - Bring out all of your ingredients and supplies.

-- Dress your little ones in Valentine Apron or old shirt.
+- Dress your little ones in Valentine Apron or an old shirt.

 - Mix your cookie dough and refrigerate for at least 20 minutes.

-- While you wait write Love Letter and Valentine’s to Dad, Grandparents or Aunts and Uncles.
+- While you wait to write Love Letter and Valentine’s to Dad, Grandparents or Aunts and Uncles.

 - Enjoy Rolling out the dough, tasting and cutting the fun shapes.